Edgar Graham: Repercussions

 David Trimble invoked his friend's killing to contend both that the Unionist community had suffered greatly at the hands of republicans and that more moderate Unionists were willing to take bold moves (especially support for the Good Friday Agreement) and were willing to put their suffering behind them.
+Graham's sister, Anne Graham, has criticised Sinn Féin for refusing to condemn her brother's murder.
+In 2018 she confronted Sinn Féin vice president Michelle O'Neill at a public meeting at Queen’s University.

+Graham's long-term girlfriend, Pauline Gilmore, was active in the Ulster Young Unionists and grieved openly at his funeral.
+Gilmore later came to prominence as a loyalist campaigner during contentious Orange Order marches in the 1990s.
+In July 1998, Gilmore, then aged 32, was arrested for possession of explosives and ammunition at Drumcree but was later acquitted.

 Journalist Ed Moloney, in his book, A Secret History of the IRA (2003), contends that Graham's killing was ordered by a restive IRA unit, the Belfast Brigade and Ivor Bell, as part of a campaign that was a direct challenge to Sinn Féin leader Gerry Adams' call for a more "controlled and disciplined" campaign twinned with a growing parliamentary strategy.
 Moloney argues that Belfast area attacks by the IRA in late 1983, because of their backlash in the middle classes of both communities, in fact strengthened Adams and Sinn Féin's political path.

 Despite Graham's murder, violence in Northern Ireland actually continued in a pattern of decline in 1983, with 77 deaths, down from 97 the previous year.
 The British Army suffered only five deaths in 1983, its lowest number since 1971, while combined security services suffered 33 deaths (a drop from 40 the year before), and civilian deaths were recorded as 44, the lowest number since 1970.